AdobeDocs/marketo-measure.en/help/bi-report-templates/marketo-measure-report-template-tableau.md

 Open the [!DNL Adobe Marketo Measure] Reporting Template Tableau Workbook file.

-You will need to update the existing connection data to your specific Snowflake connection information.
+You need to update the existing connection data to your specific Snowflake connection information.
 Click the [!UICONTROL Edit Connection] button and follow the steps outlined in the [[!UICONTROL Data Connection]](#data-connection) section of this documentation.

 ![](assets/marketo-measure-report-template-tableau-1.png)

 ## Data Connection {#data-connection}

-You'll need to set up a data connection to your Snowflake instance.
-For this you'll need the Server name along with your Username and Password.
+You need to set up a data connection to your Snowflake instance.
+For this, you need the Server name along with your Username and Password.
 Details on where to find this information and reset your password, if needed, are documented [here](/help/marketo-measure-data-warehouse/data-warehouse-access-reader-account.md){target="_blank"}.

 ![](assets/marketo-measure-report-template-tableau-2.png)